 What may be left at curbside on collection day

-Green Tote / Organic Waste: The green wheeled tote is used organic kitchen waste, which should be placed compostable bag prior to placing in the tote.
-Organic kitchen waste includes:
+Green Tote / Curbside Organic Waste: The green wheeled tote is used for curbside organic waste, which includes:

 - fruit and vegetable scraps